Last updated July 2026

-The Pohaturoa Track is a 7.5-kilometre loop through Whakarewarewa Forest (The Redwoods) in Rotorua, marked with yellow arrows and taking around 2–2.25 hours at a moderate pace.
-Starting from the Redwoods Visitor Centre, it passes through the famous California redwoods before climbing the western side of the forest to a panoramic lookout over the Whakarewarewa geothermal valley — the steam and thermal landscape surrounding Te Puia — with views extending across the city to Lake Rotorua and Mokoia Island.
+The Pohaturoa Track is a 7.5-kilometre loop through Whakarewarewa Forest (The Redwoods) in Rotorua, marked with yellow arrows and taking around 2 hours at a moderate pace.
+Starting from the Redwoods Visitor Centre, it passes through the famous California redwoods before climbing the western side of the forest to a panoramic lookout over the Whakarewarewa geothermal valley, the steam and thermal landscape surrounding Te Puia, with views extending across the city to Lake Rotorua and Mokoia Island.
 The viewpoint is one of the most distinctive in the Redwoods trail network, looking directly down over active geothermal features rather than just across the lake.
+The track is free to use and offers a steady climb through plantation forest after the initial redwood grove section.

 Practical Information